mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 In PXE boot, then NBP is loaded via TFTP, which is a slow protocol, not suitable for large files.
-Standard PXE boot NBPs tend to load further large files which they need themselves, with their own network stack, and not via TFTP.
+Standard PXE boot NBPs tend to load further large files which they need themselves with their own network stack, not via TFTP.

+# WDS

 Windows Deployment Services (WDS, which is incuded with Windows Server) can be used to provide responses to PXE boot requests.

-Note: this technology is now largely deprecated (only a few aspects are still supported).
+**Note**: WDS is now largely deprecated (only a few aspects are still supported).

+# dnsmasq

 `dnsmasq` can be used to both provide the location of the NBP file and then serve it by TFTP.

-A simple configuration is as follows:
+A basic `dnsmasq` PXE boot configuration is as follows:

 ```
 TODO
 ```

-A more advanced configuration (for both PXE or HTTP boot) might serve different files to different machines, depending on their hardware id.
+A more advanced configuration might serve different files to different machines, depending on their hardware id.
+(The same point applies to HTTP boot.)

-(More info TODO.)
+TODO: More info on which hardware id and where it is set and saved.

 ### HTTP Boot

 Although `dnsmasq` arguably does not provide as full support for HTTP boot as it does for PXE boot, its features can be used (or abused) to respond to requests for the location of HTTP boot NBP files.
+An HTTP server (such as Apache, or multiple other options) will be required to serve the files.

 Other options, such as TODO, may also be used.

-A simple `dnsmasq` configuration is as follows:
+A basic `dnsmasq` HTTP boot configuration is as follows:

 ```
 TODO